Lentil Shepherd’s Pie

 Instructions

-- Place the potatoes in a large pot with 1 teaspoon of salt, cover with an inch of cold water and bring to a boil.
-Reduce heat to a simmer and cook the potatoes until fork tender, 15 to 18 minutes.
-Drain, then mash with vegan butter, nutritional yeast and ½ teaspoon pepper.
-Set aside off of the heat on top of the stove top to keep warm.
+- Place the potatoes in a large pot with 1 teaspoon of salt, cover with an inch of cold water, and bring to a boil.
+Reduce heat to a simmer and cook the potatoes until fork-tender, 15–18 minutes.
+Drain, then mash with the butter, nutritional yeast, and ½ teaspoon pepper.
+Set aside, off the heat but on top of the stove to keep warm.

-- In a large, oven safe skillet, heat olive oil over medium heat.
-Add the onion, carrot and celery and cook for 5 to 7 minutes, or until the vegetables start to soften.
-Add the thyme and tomato paste and cook for 1 to 2 minutes, stirring to coat all of the vegetables.
+- In a large, oven-safe skillet, heat olive oil over medium heat.
+Add the onion, carrot, and celery and cook until the vegetables start to soften, 5–7 minutes.
+Add the thyme and tomato paste and cook for 1–2 minutes, stirring to coat all of the vegetables.

-- Preheat the oven to 425˚F. Add the lentils, diced tomatoes and stock and bring to a boil.
-Reduce heat to a simmer and cook covered for about 20 minutes, or until the lentils are tender, and most of the liquid is absorbed.
+- Preheat the oven to 425˚F. Add the lentils, diced tomatoes, and stock, and bring to a boil.
+Reduce heat to a simmer and cook covered until the lentils are tender and most of the liquid is absorbed, about 20 minutes.
 Season with remaining ½ teaspoon of salt and pepper.
-Add the peas and soy sauce and cook for 1 to 2 minutes.
+Add the peas and soy sauce and cook for 1–2 minutes.
 Remove from heat.

-- Add the mashed potatoes on top of the lentil mixture, smoothing them into a single layer.
-Place the skillet on a rimmed sheet pan (to catch any drips) and bake for about 25 minutes, or until the potatoes become lightly golden.
+- Spread the mashed potatoes on top of the lentil mixture, smoothing them into a single layer.
+Place the skillet on a rimmed sheet pan (to catch any drips) and bake until the potatoes are lightly golden, about 25 minutes.
 Let cool slightly before serving.

 Nutrition